Mohamed Boulacsoute: Career

 In 2017, he began his professional career with Kawkab Marrakech, the biggest football club of his hometown.

 He made his Botola debut during the 2017-18 season.
 He played seven league games.

 During the 2018–19 season, he established himself as a starting player and played 26 league games and scored two goals.
 The team was relegated to Botola 2.

-On August 20, 2019, Boulacsoute joined Chabab Mohammédia and helped the team to earn promotion to Botola at the end of the 2019–20 season.
+On 20 August 2019, Boulacsoute joined Chabab Mohammédia and helped the team to earn promotion to Botola at the end of the 2019–20 season.

-On July 15, 2022, he signed a three-year contract with Raja Club Athletic after the end of his contract.
-On January 6, 2023, he received his first start against the Ittihad Tanger (3-0 victory).
+On 15 July 2022, he signed a three-year contract with Raja Club Athletic after the end of his contract.
+On 6 January 2023, he received his first start against the Ittihad Tanger (3-0 victory).

 On 14 June 2024, after a 0–3 win against MC Oujda in the last round, Raja were crowned champions ending the season without a single defeat – the first team ever to do so in the history of the league and breaking the record of points.
-On July 1, Raja beat AS FAR once again in the Throne Cup final to secure the third domestic double of its history, and Boulacsoute scored the winning goal in the 79 minute.
+On 1 July, Raja beat AS FAR once again in the Throne Cup final to secure the third domestic double of its history, and Boulacsoute scored the winning goal in the 79 minute.

 International career

-On December 29, 2018, Mohamed Boulacsoute was called up with the Moroccan U-23 team for two friendly games confrontation against Gambia U23, on January 6 and 9, 2019 in Banjul.
+On 29 December 2018, Mohamed Boulacsoute was called up with the Moroccan U-23 team for two friendly games confrontation against Gambia U23, on 6 and 9 January 2019 in Banjul.

-In February 2019, he participated in a preparation camp with from February 3 to 6, 2019 in Rabat.
+In February 2019, he participated in a preparation camp with from 3 to 6 February 2019 in Rabat.

 On 23 July 2025, he was announced among the list of players called-up by Tarik Sektioui to take part in the 2024 African Nations Championship.

 On 3 August 2025, the Atlas Lions began the group stage with a victory against Angola (2–0).
 However, they were surprisingly beaten by the host country, Kenya, by a score of 1–0.
 In a difficult situation, they bounced back against Zambia (goals from Hrimat, Lamlioui and Bougrine) and the DR Congo (goals from Hrimat and a brace from Lamliou).
 Starting from the match against Zambia, Boulacsoute would not miss a single minute of the competition.
 In the quarter-finals, the team eliminated the surprise of the tournament, Tanzania, by the narrowest of margins (1–0), in Dar es Salaam.
 In the semi-finals, the Moroccans faced the defending champions, Senegal.
 After a hard-fought match that ended 1–1 with a superb goal from Sabir Bougrine, Morocco won on penalties (5–3), thus reaching the final.
-On August 30, at the Nyayo National Stadium, the Atlas Lions won the title by beating Madagascar 3–2, thanks to a brace from Oussama Lamlioui.
+On 30 August, at the Nyayo National Stadium, the Atlas Lions won the title by beating Madagascar 3–2, thanks to a brace from Oussama Lamlioui.